Heaven Peralejo: 2022–present: Acclaim and International Recognition

-Her acting breakthrough came in her performance in the 2022 Metro Manila Film Festival movie Nanahimik ang Gabi along with Ian Veneracion and Mon Confiado, which she scored a Best Actress nomination.
+Her acting breakthrough came in her performance in the 2022 Metro Manila Film Festival film, Nanahimik ang Gabi, along with Ian Veneracion and Mon Confiado, for which she scored a Best Actress nomination.
 She was also nominated Best Actress in the following year's FAMAS Awards and The Eddys.
 She eventually won her first Best Actress award in the 39th Luna Awards.
 Peralejo was also named the National Winner for Best Actress in a Leading Role at the 2023 Asian Academy Creative Awards.

 In March 2023, she played Daphne in the TV series The Iron Heart.
 She left Star Magic after six years and signed a management contract with Viva Artists Agency in April.

 In May 2023, she reunited with Marco Gallo in the live adaptation of The Rain In España which was part of the University Series and was streamed on Viva One.
 On August 5, she starred in the first episode of the romance anthology series For The Love entitled Kahit Kailan opposite Marco Gallo, and on August 9, the two of them starred together on their first film titled The Ship Show.

 In October, Peralejo joined the cast of Linlang alongside Kim Chiu, Paulo Avelino, JM De Guzman, and Maricel Soriano which was streamed on Amazon Prime Video.
 In the same month, Peralejo starred in The Fisher with Enchong Dee which premiered at the 36th Tokyo International Film Festival.
-In November of the same year, Peralejo reprised her character as Luna Valeria on the second season of University Series, titled Safe Skies, Archer and on the same month, she was named the 2024 calendar girl for the liquor brand Ginebra.
+In November of the same year, Peralejo reprised her character as Luna Valeria on the second season of University Series, titled Safe Skies, Archer, and on the same month, she was named the 2024 calendar girl for the liquor brand, Ginebra.